MABelanger/jsconcept/fm-advanced-js/ch1-scope.md

 }
 ```

-## Dynamic Scope
+## Dynamic Scope TODO
-Kyle briefly describes dynamic scope as it relates to Lexical scope.
+Dynamic scope as it relates to Lexical scope.
 This is a theoretical example since it doesn't actually exist in JavaScript.

-## zz: Scope
-Kyle presents a quiz about what was covered in the Scope section of this course and reviews the answers with the audience.

 ## Hoisting
 Hoisting is the moving of declarations to the top of the scope block during the compiling phase.
 Hoisting applies to both variable declarations and functions.
-Kyle spends some time explaining why hoisting exists in JavaScript and the gotchas surrounding it.

 ### Hoisting
 Hoisting is moving var to the top during the compiled phase.
 So before compiled phase :